My Network is My Net Worth.

 Compliments are not usually handed out willy-nilly, so when you call this successful person suggesting that you’d love to buy them breakfast and learn from them, it’s quite a career moment for the recipient.
 Many business owners don’t get a lot of thanks or recognition, yet the majority of CEO’s are egotistical.
 Stroke those egos, just enough (not too much Mr sweaty hands) and allow them to give back, in the form of wisdom, to a less experienced entrepreneur.

-It’s an easy phone call to make and you’re likely to create life-long friends as well as having an experienced brain to pick.
+It’s an easy phone call to make and you’re likely to create lifelong friends as well as having an experienced brain to pick.

-Ideally, when you make this call, you try and warm the lead up a little.
+Ideally, when you make this call, you try to warm the lead up a little.
 You might mention that you’re a friend of a friend, or that you’ve been working with their company for some time now and heard through the grapevine that they’re a very talented person.
 Emails are not as effective.

 Talented entrepreneurs want to give back by sharing their stories.
 Give them a sniff of your growth plans, and you’ll entice an interesting conversation.
 They’re addicted to brilliance, share yours.